s-lasch/personal-site/content/post/neural-networks-practice-problem.md

 [1, tensor([0.6090], grad_fn=<SigmoidBackward0>)]
 ```

 This means that our model predicted `True` for the black point.
 Recall, that our prediction, $\hat{y}$, represents the probability that a given point is of the red class.
-With this in mind, the black point is to be put in the red class, with a $60.9\%$ probability.
+With this in mind, the black point is to be put in the red class, with a {{< math.inline >}}60.9%{{}} probability.

 ## Completed Code